aimms/how-to/Articles/475/475-Routing-tsp.rst

 This example contains several euclidean TSP instances from TSPLIB at: http://comopt.ifi.uni-heidelberg.de/software/TSPLIB95/

+..
 Note:

    The lazy constraint callback is only supported by CPLEX and Gurobi.

 References:
-Applegate, D.L., R. E. Bixby, V. Chv�tal, and W. J. Cook, The Traveling Salesman
+Applegate, D.L., R. E. Bixby, V. Chvátal, and W. J. Cook, The Traveling Salesman
 Problem: A Computational Study, Princeton University Press, Princeton, 2007